 Capital assets.
-The District Attorney of the Seventh Judicial District's investment in capital assets for its governmental activities as of December 31, 2023, amounts to \$0 (net of accumulated depreciation).
+The District Attorney of the Thirty-Seventh Judicial District's investment in capital assets for its governmental activities as of December 31, 2023, amounts to \$436 (net of accumulated depreciation).
 This investment includes furniture and equipment.
-There were no increases and no decreases in capital assets for the year.
+There were no increases or decreases in capital assets for the year.

 Long-term debt.
-The District Attorney of the Seventh Judicial District has no debt outstanding at the end of the year ended December 31, 2023.
+The District Attorney of the Thirty-Seventh Judicial District has debt outstanding of \$144,619 which consists of net pension liability.